LucianBellevue/C482/README.md

 # C482
-Inventory management systemp project for WGU C482
+Inventory management system project for WGU C482
+A JavaFX project for parts and products which lets you modify, add, remove, search and delete objects.